Putting out rubbish for collection

 - foil plastics such as sweet or crisp packets

 - broken pottery or cookware

-If you have extra rubbish or recycling that won't fit in your bin, you can take it to our Household Recycling Centre (you might call this 'the tip') in Oldbury.
+If you have extra rubbish or recycling that won't fit in your bin, save it until the next week.

 Confidential or personal information